miniSat/Minisat/docs/usage.rst

 	Here enter the name for your activation key and select one or more Views of your desire.

 .. note::

-	Activation is very essential at time of creating host.
+	Adding packages is optional.
+If you want to add them, then only follow **Step 3** else skip it.

 ++++++
 Step 4
 ++++++

 The next thing that comes into picture is Host Group.
-If you want to use same compute, profile, operating system and activation key again and again then *host group* plays vital role.
+If you want to use same compute, profile, operating system and activation key frequently then *host group* plays vital role.

 Click Host Group -> Host Group

 * Name the host group as per convenience.
 * Select Compute Resource, Profile, Operating System and Activation key from their *drop down* respectively.

-Once you create host group its entry is inserted in database and can be visible under **View Existing** section.
+Once host group is created its entry is inserted in database and will be enlisted under **View Existing** section.

 .. note::

-	Host Group is optional but important at time of eliminating repeatation.
+	Host Group is optional but important at time of eliminating repetition.

 ++++++
 Step 5